glue-viz/glue/doc/customizing_guide/toolbar.rst

 .. note:: In future, we will allow this to be done in a way that
           does not rely on Qt QActions.

+.. _toolbar_content:

 Customizing the content of a toolbar
 ------------------------------------

-When defining a button as above, the ``@toolbar_mode`` decorator ensures that the mode is registered with glue, but does not add it to any specific viewer.
+When defining a tool as above, the ``@viewer_tool`` decorator ensures that the tool is registered with glue, but does not add it to any specific viewer.
-Which buttons are shown for a viewer is controlled by the ``modes`` class-level attribute on viewers:
+Which buttons are shown for a viewer is controlled by the ``tools`` class-level attribute on viewers:

 .. code:: python